cakejune/101022-study-halls/phase-2/04-controlled-components/README.md

-# Information Flow
+# Controlled Components

 By the end of this study hall you should be able to:

-- Utilize state in components
-- Change state with events
-- Explain the difference between state and props
+- Explain the difference between an uncontrolled and controlled component
+- Explain how we can use two way binding to explain a controlled component
-- Send state as a prop
+- Build a controlled form that submits
-- Send a callback as a prop to that changes its parent's state
+- Add a new element to an array in state